oob-dock/oob-documentation/ferramentas-auxiliares/acompanhamento-do-funcionamento-inicial/fase-3/readme.md

 ORDER BY table_a.date
 ```

-### Valor acumulado desde 29/10/21 até AS datAS indicadas
+### Valor acumulado desde 29/10/21 até as datas indicadas

 ```sql
 @set initial_date = '<data_inicial> 00:00:00'